JoeManto/OIT-CX/testing/testingplan.md

 - We will be black box testing all major testing areas of the project (Unit, System, Acceptance, Integration, Usability, etc.).
 We will have the client do some of the black box testing as they will know what to expect, but not exactly what is going on behind the scenes (in code).

 #### When to Black Box Test
 - We will be continuously black box testing throughout the projects development making use of the client.
-This will be done using t versions that have not yet gone live.
+This will be done using test versions that have not yet gone live.

 #### Expected Results
 - Find random occurrences of bugs and other issues by getting new perspectives and use cases from this testing.